ku-awdc/ku-awdc.r-universe.dev/README.md

 # ku-awdc.r-universe.dev

-repo listing ku-awdc packages to be built &amp; released via r-universe
+Repo listing ku-awdc packages to be built &amp; released via r-universe.
+Please don't modify this without first discussing with Matt.

+For more info see:  https://docs.r-universe.dev/publish/set-up.html